nepfaff/iiwa_setup/README.md

 ### iiwa Driver

 [Drake's iiwa driver](https://github.com/RobotLocomotion/drake-iiwa-driver) must be installed manually to use the real iiwa robot.
+NOTE that [Drake's pre-requisites](https://drake.mit.edu/from_source.html) must be installed before installing the driver.

 The FRI source can be downloaded from [here](https://mitprod-my.sharepoint.com/:u:/g/personal/nepfaff_mit_edu/EdUdfStUexZKqlfwKLTKOyUBmpoI3H1ylzit-813TMV1Eg?e=HRWaIv) and installed using the following instructions: